ChicagoPark/DSA/README.md

 > Undirected graph: In case the edges of the graph do not have a direction associated with them
 >
 > Directed graph: If the edges in a graph have a direction associated with them
 >
+> Cycle: Path that starts and ends at the same vertex
+>
 > Cyclic graph: A graph which has at least one loop
 > > <img width="350" alt="IMG" src="https://user-images.githubusercontent.com/73331241/167546919-50823970-41b1-4442-964f-b0b40f8ea12c.png">